mshewmaker/grainger/README.md

 and caches data horizontally across a population.

-If millions of people were doing a bunch of small queries like this for a small set of data that rarely changed often, this would be an potential solution.
+If millions of people were doing a bunch of small queries like this for a small set of data that rarely changed often, this would be a potential solution.

 To deploy: